joda01/imagec-doc/docs/starting/first_steps.md

 ### Running ImageC

-Once ImageC has been successfully launched, the user will be directed to the start wizard.
+Once ImageC has been successfully launched, the user will be directed to the start page.
-At this point three options are available: create a new project, open an existing project, open the results of a previous run.

 ```{figure} images/screenshot_start_screen.png
 :class: full-image